kenmgrimm/archimedes/docs/features/v2_data_model.md

 X 2.
 Update the ContentAnalysisService to extract statements about entities X 3.
 Modify the OpenAI prompt to generate statements rather than entity types X 4.
-Update the search functionality to search across statements
+Update the search functionality to search across statements X 5.
+Create a data migration path from V1 to V2 model X 6.
+Update UI to display entities with their statements
-5. Create a data migration path from V1 to V2 model
+7. Entity deduplication during creation should use vector search on name and all statements.
+We need a way for the user to choose between existing entities or create a new one.
-6. Update UI to display entities with their statements
+8. We should have a way to merge an entity into another entity.
+This should be done by moving all statements from the source entity to the target entity and then deleting the source entity.

 ## Technical Considerations